MaLoskins/Deidentification_App/README.md

 ## Usage

-### Data Processing
-Before running the interactive application, preprocess your data using the provided scripts.

 #### Configure Processing Parameters
 Modify `Process_Data.py` or `Application.py` if you need to change default processing parameters such as thresholds, file paths, or conversion settings.